-Directive 2008/114 establishes a procedure for identifying and designating European Critical Infrastructures (ECI) in the transport and energy sectors that, were they to be disrupted or destroyed through terrorism or some other contingency, would have significant cross-border impacts.
+Directive 2008/114 establishes a procedure for identifying and designating European Critical Infrastructures (ECI) in the transport and energy sectors that, were they to be disrupted or destroyed by an act of terrorism or other type of incident, would have significant cross-border impacts.
 The Directive also provides a common approach for assessing the need to improve the protection of designated ECI.
 The Directive is one pillar in the European Programme for Critical Infrastructure Protection (EPCIP).

-The Directive calls for Member States to designate ECI through agreement with those Member States that may be significantly affected in the event of disruption.
-Owners/operators of designated ECI are obligated to prepare Operator Security Plans (OSPs), which shall be used to identify particularly crucial elements of the ECI as well as security solutions that exist or that should be implemented for their protection.
-The Directive also stipulates that Security Liaison Officers (SLOs) be designated for each ECI.
-These individuals shall function as points of contact between ECI owners/operators and competent authorities at the Member State level on security-related issues.
+The Directive calls for Member States to designate ECI by way of agreement with other Member States that may be significantly affected in the event that the functioning of the infrastructure is disrupted or the infrastructure itself destroyed.
+The owners/operators of designated ECI are obligated to develop Operator Security Plans (OSPs) for use in identifying those elements of each ECI that are particularly crucial and thus merit enhanced security measures in the interst of protection.
+The Directive also stipulates that Security Liaison Officers (SLOs) should be designated for each ECI.
+This function serves a a points of contact between ECI's owners/operators and the competent authority at the Member State level on matters of security.

 The purpose of the evaluation at hand is to provide the Commission with a qualitative and quantitative evaluation of Directive 2008/114 since it was introduced in 2008 up to the present day.
 Specifically, the evaluation will assess the scope and content of the Directive, as well as how and to what extent the Directive has been implemented at both the Member State and European levels.

 The Roadmap published in March 2018 serves to inform stakeholders and citizens about how the Commission intends to carry out the evaluation of the Directive.